Sitecore/jss/docs/data/routes/docs/nextjs/creating-components/new-component/en.md

 ---
 # Walkthrough: Creating a New Component

-This walkthrough demonstrates how to create a new component, based on the chosen develpment workflow:
+This walkthrough demonstrates how to create a new component, based on the chosen development workflow:

 * [Using the Sitecore-first development workflow](#using-the-sitecore-first-development-workflow).
 * [Using the code-first development workflow](#using-the-code-first-development-workflow).